bojack-horseman/FirstAngular/README.md

 # FirstAngular
-Basic SPA but using angularjs, renders state change using ui-route, displays two tables fetching data from built json object and real time son object using API.
+Basic SPA but using angularjs, renders state change using ui-route, displays two tables fetching data from built json object and real time json object using API.